Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 A: Don't want to talk about that yet.
 Okay?
 Those are the only two that I know about.
 Those two products.
 The EMs and the primal defense.
 Okay, do you have a question?
 Can teeth regenerate the way bone can?
 She asked, can teeth regenerate the way bone can?
 No. Not in my experience.
 I've only found it happened with two people.
 They were under 25.
 One had a huge cavity and he didn't have it filled and within six months of starting to drink raw milk, it filled in.
 With the tooth or just the tooth?
 The whole tooth.
 The tubule filled in and then the dentine grew back.
 Now I've had teeth where it's only been in the last six years that I have feelings that the body starts growing back the facials, starts growing the tubules.
 It'll grow, it'll take that composite filling and grow it out so it's got all these edges on it.
 And I have to keep having it drilled down and filed down because the tubule is now growing.
 60 years old.
 So now it's finally come to that I'm healthy enough.

-Q: Can't go back if you're on the diet long enough?
+Q: Can't grow back if you're on the diet long enough?

 A: If you're on the diet long enough, it's probably very possible.
 It depends upon how severe the damage is that you sustain.
 And my teeth were a mess from chemo and radiation.
 I'm lucky I got the bone back, you know, around my teeth because after irradiation therapy, I lost all the bone around my teeth.
 So my teeth dangled in my gums like this.
 So if I bit down on my own teeth, I lost about a half a cup of blood at a time.
 Couldn't stop the bleeding.
 So what I did was I blended my donuts and RC Cola and then drank it with a thick straw.
 That's how I was then.
 I didn't know any better.
 But then when I started drinking raw milk within a year and a half of drinking the raw milk on a daily basis, about anywhere from half a gallon to a gallon a day, my gum, my bone around my teeth all restored.
 Okay.